NateAI/nate.challenge.ios/README.md

 # Brief

+Show us you can create a small app from scratch that uses a provided api

 ## Core
 - Build an iOS app that displays many products
 - A detail view can be displayed for an individual product